Robinson R44 Raven Ian owner's review by Philip Greenspun, ATP-CFII; revised October 2020

 If you're doing a maximum performance takeoff over an obstacle, compare the rotor disk to the obstacle.
 If the tree is under the front of the rotor disk, you're probably going to make it.
 If you are looking through the spinning blades at the top of the tree, well, I hope that it is winter, that you are light, and that you are prepared to back up into your parking spot and kick your fat friends (and their dog) out of the ship before trying again.

 Heat is ample and uniformly distributed throughout the cabin.
-The fresh air supply is good, but very noisy.
+The fresh air supply is good, but very noisy, adding roughly 3 dBA at higher cruise speeds.
 We try to get by using the little vent windows cut into the doors and, if that isn't enough, removing a door.
 The noise of the fresh air system is actually audible over the noise of an open door.

 The R44 rides through turbulence much more comfortably than an R22 and more comfortably than an airplane of comparable weight.
 The hydraulically boosted cyclic of the R44 doesn't vibrate in your hand the way that the R22's cyclic does.

 Interior noise is comparable to a light airplane such as a Cessna 172, i.e., loud enough that you definitely need hearing protection.
 The R44 is actually quieter inside than some turbine-powered helicopters, e.g., the Eurocopter EC120.

 Noise measurements from N808WT, an R-44 Raven I with just over 4400 hours on the clock, turned up the following numbers on a $200 Extech meter: